-The paper based stationery segment of the Group is served by Quantum Rhythm Sdn.
+The paper based stationery segment of the Group is operated by Quantum Rhythm Sdn.
 Bhd. ("Quantum").
-Quantum's generated its revenue from sales of manufacturing products which consist of office products, stationery paper products and trading items, with the revenue contributions of approximately 13%, 71% and 16% respectively to the total revenue of Quantum in 2019.
+Quantum generated its revenue from sales of manufacturing products which consist of office products and stationery paper products as well as sales of trading items, with the revenue contributions of approximately 9%, 72% and 19% respectively to the total revenue of Quantum in 2020.